 - iLEAPP: iOS Logs, Events, And Properties Parser – Even if you don’t use this tool, just read the conclusion of the post.

 - Windows Event Logs – Mike’s excellent article on event logs.

 - The Office Document Cache and Introducing ODC Recon – Part I – Some excellent research on cached documents.

 DFIR Degree Program or Training Class of the Year

-- I’m biased as I’m slowly working towards being a FOR500 instructor.
+- I’m biased as I’m on my way to being a FOR500 instructor.
 So I’ll say the FOR500 class!

 DFIR Groundbreaking Research of the Year

 - Sysdiagnose – The research conducted by Mattia Epifani, Heather Mahalik, and Cheeky4n6Monkey